 - "The 2014 Nissan Pathfinder feels right at home in its role as suburban runabout." -- Edmunds

 - "The driving experience can be summed up as mature.
 Suspension tuning is firm enough to keep cornering attitudes level, without compromising the comfort quotient, and there's enough power to minimize drama in passing on two-lane highways." -- Road and Track (2013)

 - "Although the Pathfinder's days of crossing the Rubicon Trail are long gone, it should handle just about anything the average family - and winter storm - can throw at it." -- Left Lane News (2013)

 Acceleration and Power

-The Pathfinder is powered by a 3.5-liter V6 that produces 260 horsepower.
-Power is routed to the wheels through a continuously variable transmission.
+The 2014 Pathfinder is powered by a 3.5-liter V6 that produces 260 horsepower.
+Front-wheel drive is standard and all-wheel drive is optional.
+Power is routed to the wheels through a continuously variable transmission (CVT).
 A front-wheel drive Pathfinder achieves an EPA-estimated 20/26 mpg city/highway, which is fairly good for the class.
 All-wheel drive models average just slightly less.